sntsabode/daisweb3.ts/README.md

 * `defaultNet`: *Network being used*

 This is the parameter that influences which Addresses are written into `./lib/addresses.ts`.
-Use `all` to print all addresses for MAINNET and supported test nets.
+Use `all` to print all the addresses for MAINNET and supported test nets.

 ```typescript
 export type SupportedNetwork =